sophiefitzpatrick/world-kind/worldkind/README.md

 3. If you'd like to create a new issue, comment on it and let us know what we need to get this sorted.

+4. To get started you'll need to clone the repository, head to terminal and run `gatsby develop` at the root of the project to view the world-kind locally.

+5. As soon as you're ready:
+- create a new branch
+- commit your code
-4. As soon as you're ready, create a new branch and open a pull request and merge your new branch ✨
+- create a pull request
+- once it has one approving review, then go ahead and merge your new branch ✨

 ## Links